jlowenz/rosclj/README.md

 # rosclj

-A Clojure library designed to ... well, that part is up to you.
+A minimal Clojure library for implementing nodes in a [ROS](www.ros.org) system.

 ## Usage

-FIXME
+The library is not yet usable.
+I'm working on it...

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 J.L.Owens

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.